*Due to the current health conditions, there are no field trips/events scheduled through December, 2020.

 Students visit the museum which includes exhibits of content that they have covered in Social Studies.
 Some of the highlights include several aspects of life on a southern plantation.

-This project begins with a two hour introduction where students rotate through our 4th grade classrooms to learn more about the facility, experience first-hand what it is like to be vision-impaired, grip-impaired and mobility-impaired, and make their own family tree to serve as an introduction aid to their grand-buddy.
+This project begins with a two hour introduction where students rotate through our 4th grade classrooms here at St. Gabriel, to learn more about the facility, experience first-hand what it is like to be vision-impaired, grip-impaired and mobility-impaired, and make their own family tree to serve as an introduction aid to their grand-buddy.

-In October, we visit the facility dressed in character costumes, and in December, we visit the facility to sing Christmas Carols.
-In January and February students are assigned to small groups and a grand-buddy, whom they will interview in two separate sessions gathering information about the grand-buddy’s childhood and adult life.
+In February and March, students are assigned to small groups and a grand-buddy, whom they will interview in two separate sessions gathering information about the grand-buddy’s childhood and adult life.
 Students write an autobiography and create a beautiful keepsake book to present to their Grand-buddy on our final visit in May.

 Our classroom code of conduct in fourth grade is based on becoming better disciples of Jesus Christ.
-Our five rules revolve around respect (God, Others, Yourself, School Property and Your Walk).
+Our rules revolve around respect (God, Others, Yourself, School Property and Your Work).
 We begin our day with school-wide prayers followed by classroom intentions and prayers.
 We strive daily to recognize and adapt character traits that remind us of Jesus.
-Each classroom has a variation of the theme “What Would Jesus Do?”
-(Serving Altogether In Love; Ad Majorem Dei Gloriam) and each teacher reminds her students to behave in accordance with their motto.
+Each classroom has a variation of the theme “What Would Jesus Do?” and each teacher reminds her students to behave in accordance with their motto.
 In all that we do at school, at home, with family, and with friends… are we conducting ourselves in a way that makes God proud of us?

 We have reviewed the St. Gabriel School Student Handbook with the students and they have signed a pledge stating that they understand and will abide by the school rules.